Search89 Results

 The Miami ID is the official university identification, providing students, faculty, and staff access to essential campus services.
 While Miami University has transitioned to a Digital ID as the default format, physical ID cards remain available upon request.
 The ID allows access to campus buildings, meal plans, MUlaa debit accounts, recreation centers, library services, and more.

-Enables Miami University departments to securely scan, store, and retrieve official university documents in digital form.
+This service enables Miami University departments to securely scan, store, and retrieve official university documents in digital form.
 Built on the Banner Document Management System (BDM), it supports access to institutional records that must be preserved for operational, legal, or historical reasons.
 While many records are now managed in systems like Workday or Slate, BDM remains essential for accessing and managing legacy content.

 Miami University provides a secure and reliable wired (Ethernet) Internet connection across all campus buildings.
 This service ensures that faculty, staff, students, and guests have consistent access to the university's network and the broader Internet, supporting academic, administrative, and personal activities.
 For some use cases, ,using a wired Internet connection is superior to a Wi-Fi connection.